Custom Event Notification Template¶

 Host OS: {{ dql_data.os }}

-to output specific fields from the query result.
+in the template to output specific fields in the query result.

 Passing Parameters to Embedded DQL¶